thomasdenney/FAQ/README.md

 ###Which Mac should I get?

 Depends what your budget is.
-Any Mac that can run the latest version of OSX and has more than 4GB of RAM will do.
+Any Mac that can run the latest version of OS X and has more than 4GB of RAM will do.
 I would recommend Mac Mini or a MacBook Air.

 ###Is Xcode usable on a MacBook?